Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Ensure that a log forwarding application is installed on all the EC2 instances that the Auto Scaling groups launch.
 Configure the log forwarding application to periodically bundle the logs and forward the logs to Amazon S3.
 - [ ] Configure an Amazon S3 Lifecycle policy on the target S3 bucket to expire objects after 7 years.

 ### A security engineer is designing an IAM policy to protect AWS API operations.
 The policy must enforce multi-factor authentication (MFA) for IAM users to access certain services in the AWS production account.
 Each session must remain valid for only 2 hours.
 The current version of the IAM policy is as follows: Which combination of conditions must the security engineer add to the IAM policy to meet these requirements?
-(Choose two.)
+(Choose TWO)

 ![Question 110](images/question110.png)